swaminator/docs/Readme.md

 [![CircleCI](https://circleci.com/gh/aws-amplify/docs.svg?style=svg)](https://circleci.com/gh/aws-amplify/docs)

 This is the main documentation repository for the Amplify Framework.
-The documentation is new.
 We welcome [feedback](https://github.com/aws-amplify/docs/issues/new) and contributions.
 [Get Started >>](https://aws-amplify.github.io/docs)

+## V2 Docs (Preview)

+We just launched a preview of our new docs site.
+Check it out at **https://docs.amplify.aws** 🚀

 ## Contributing